Five Dimensions of Service Quality in Servqual Model

 Throughout their stay, guests experience consistent and reliable service from the hotel staff.
 Housekeeping maintains the cleanliness and orderliness of the rooms, ensuring that amenities are replenished and any issues are promptly addressed.
 The hotel’s facilities, such as restaurants, fitness centers, and business centers, operate smoothly and reliably, meeting guests’ needs and expectations.

-Assurance means creating trust and credibility for the customers.
+Assurance means building trust and credibility with customers.
 It depends on the employee’s technical knowledge, practical communication skills, courtesy, credibility, competency, and professionalism.
 Therefore, these skills will help the organization gain customer trust and credibility.

 The assurance dimension combines four factors: Competence, Courtesy, Credibility, and Security.
 Firstly, competence means having the requisite skills and knowledge.
 Secondly, courtesy refers to the politeness, respect, consideration, and friendliness of contact staff.
-Thirdly, credibility is the trustworthiness, believability, and honesty of the staff.
+Thirdly, credibility is the staff’s trustworthiness, believability, and honesty.
 Finally, security means freedom from danger, risk, or doubt.

 Assurance Example in Retail Banking Services